Lem Barney: Professional career

-Retirement

 In March 1978, as part of a wiretap investigation into international drug smuggling, Barney's voice was heard allegedly discussing cocaine and amphetamines.
 Although investigators stated that Barney was not the focus of the investigation, the controversy received extensive press attention through the spring of 1978, as Barney was called to testify before a New York grand jury.

 In August 1978, the Lions placed Barney on the injured waiver list.
 Barney's efforts to sign with another team were unsuccessful, and he did not play during the 1978 season.
 He was officially released by the Lions in February 1979.

 Awards and honors

 After retiring as a player, Barney received numerous honors, including the following: